The oculomotor nerve is the next one for you to think about. It has two functional components.

 that elevates the upper eyelid.
 That muscle is termed the levator palpebrae superioris.
 You can see it

 along here.
 Then you see its insertion into the upper eyelid right in through here.
-This muscle also
+This nerve also

 innervates the superior rectus which is shown right in through here inserting into the sclera of the eyeball.